 Why now is a good time to ask for a pay raise

-Employers are increasingly struggling to find high-quality workers, with many raising wages and salaries to fill open positions.
+If you think you deserve a raise, now is a good time to go to your boss.
+Employers are increasingly struggling to find qualified workers, with many raising their pay to fill open positions.

 In 2021, a record number of workers quit their jobs in what has become known as the Great Resignation.
 A Pew Research Center survey found that workers quit over low pay and a lack of opportunities for advancement.